How To Appraise A Systematic Review and Meta Analysis in Clinical Practice- Dr Sanil Rege

 • Large amounts of information can be assimilated quickly by healthcare providers, researchers, and policymakers.

-• Prevents or reduces the delay between research discoveries and implementation of effective diagnostic and therapeutic strategies.
+• Prevents or reduces the delay between research discoveries and the implementation of effective diagnostic and therapeutic strategies.

-• Reasons for heterogeneity (inconsistencies) can be identified, and new hypothesis can be generated for different subgroups.
+• Reasons for heterogeneity (inconsistencies) can be identified, and a new hypothesis can be generated for different subgroups.

 • Promising research questions to be addressed in future studies may be generated, and the sample size needed in future studies may be calculated accurately.